 Rules for Safe Pregnancy Exercising

 - Consult with your Doctor or Healthcare Provider: Talk to your provider and ask him to recommend a workout routine according to your condition.
-Make sure that the exercises you do while pregnant are not putting your baby at risk.
+Make sure that the exercises you do during pregnancy is not putting your baby at risk.

 - Wear Right Clothes: Wear loose-fitted and breathable clothes.
 Add up layers so that you can peel off one when you feel like.
 Buy a supportive maternity bra and choose a pair of perfectly fitted athletic shoes.

 - Do not Forget to Warm Up: Make your body ready for exercise by warming yourself up.
-Warm up prepares your muscles and joints for a workout session and slowly increases your heart rate.
+The warm-up prepares your muscles and joints for a workout session and slowly increases your heart rate.

 - Drink Enough Fluids: Keep yourself hydrated by drinking water before, during, and after exercising.
 Dehydration can lead to a reduced amount of blood reaching the placenta and can increase the risk of overheating or contractions.